ZYangChen/MoCha-Stereo/README.md

 ## Todo List
  - [CVPR2024] V1 version
     - [X] Preprint paper
     - [ ] Code of MoCha-Stereo (1.
-MoCha-Stereo will be made public in this repository in <strong>July, 2024</strong>.
+MoCha-Stereo will be released in this repository in <strong>July, 2024</strong>.
 2. For researchers at Guizhou University, I have made the code available in [our internal repository](https://github.com/GZU-ZhangYJ-group/mocha-stereo-early-access).
 Therefore, you do not need to contact me to get the code, just request access to the repository.)
     - [ ] Code of MoCha-MVS

 <strong>The code and checkpoints are still being prepared.
 They will be released when they are sorted out!</strong>